ZacharyGeurts/AMOURANTHRTX/README.md

 This is a good lunch break program other than the license restricting commercial work.
 Have a look.
 I promise to get libraries in the future.

+- **Distribution**: gzac5314@gmail.com for AMOURANTH RTX engine license
+if you want to sell something it will not be over 3% sales and not over transfer fees.
+- **Why AMOURANTH?** They said they were hiring so I figured I would try to bring in a customer.
+I would be taking a 1% to their 2% as far as distribution ratio.
+If they do not like my stealing their brand, they can come to Michigan and stream firing me.
 ```
 git clone https://github.com/ZacharyGeurts/AMOURANTHRTX
 chmod +x linux.sh